gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 #### The risk of anthropomorphizing machine-learning models
 One real risk with contemporary AI is misinterpreting what deep-learning models do and overestimating their abilities.
 A fundamental feature of humans is our *theory of mind:* our tendency to project intentions, beliefs, and knowledge on the things around us.

+In short, deep-learning models don't have any understanding of their input - at least, not in a human sense.
+Our own understanding of images, sounds, and language is grounded in our sensorimotor experience as humans.
+Machine-learning models have no access to such experiences and thus can't understand their inputs in a human relatable way.